Coupling of neutrino beam-driven MHD waves and resonant instabilities in rotating magnetoplasmas with neutrino two-flavor oscillations: Instability Analysis

 To explain the features of the growth rates in more detail, from subplot (a) of Fig. \ref{fig2-fsmag_b}, when the magnetic field strength is relatively low, i.e., $B_0=5 \times 10^{6}$ T, inverted bell-shaped instability growth curves are obtained similar to Ref. \cite{chatterjee2023neutrino}.
 The growth rate decreases with the obliqueness angle of propagation $(\theta)$ in the domain $0<\theta< \pi/2$, attains a minimum value at $\theta=\pi/2$, and thereafter increases with $\theta$ in the domain $\pi/2<\theta< \pi$.
-Thus, it can be concluded that the fast magnetosonic mode becomes more unstable in the parallel ($\theta=0$) and anti-parallel ($\theta=\pi$) direction of wave propagation compared to the perpendicular wave propagation direction ($\theta=\pi/2$).
-It is also observed that the growth rate gets significantly enhanced by the combined influences of the neutrino beam and two-flavor oscillations (Compare the solid and dashed curves).
+Thus, we conclude that the fast magnetosonic mode becomes more unstable in the parallel ($\theta=0$) and antiparallel ($\theta=\pi$) directions of wave propagation than in the perpendicular ($\theta=\pi/2$) direction.
+We also observe that the growth rate gets significantly enhanced by the combined influences of the neutrino beam and two-flavor oscillations (Compare the solid and dashed curves).
 By preserving the same qualitative features, the growth rate is further enhanced by the coupling effects of the Alfv{\'e}n mode in the presence of the Coriolis force in addition to the effects of the neutrino beam and two-flavor oscillations (See the dash-dotted curve).
 Next, for slow magnetosonic waves, Fig. \ref{fig2-fsmag_b} (b) shows a symmetric double-hump instability growth.
-The growth curves are traced with the same magnetic field strength as in Fig. \ref{fig2-fsmag_b} (a).
-This occurs when the impacts of only the neutrino beam (solid curve), or both the neutrino beam and two-flavor oscillations (dashed curve), are present.
-Maximum growth rates are attained at $\theta=\pi/4$ and $3\pi/4$, with nonzero minima at $\theta=0$ and $\theta=\pi$.
-We note that $\gamma_{-}$ is not defined at $\theta=\pi/2$, where $\Omega_\nu=0$.
+The growth curves correspond to the same magnetic field strength as in Fig. \ref{fig2-fsmag_b} (a).
+Such a behavior occurs when the impacts of only the neutrino beam (solid curve), or both the neutrino beam and two-flavor oscillations (dashed curve), are present.
+We obtain the maximum growth rates at $\theta=\pi/4$ and $3\pi/4$, with nonzero minima at $\theta=0$ and $\theta=\pi$.
+We also note that $\gamma_{-}$ is not defined at $\theta=\pi/2$, where $\Omega_\nu=0$.
 However, close to this angle, $\gamma_{-}$ attains another nonzero minimum.
 Thus, near the propagation angles $\theta=0,~\pi/2,$ and $\pi$, the slow magnetosonic mode tends to become stable.
 A novel feature of the growth rate $\gamma_{-}$ is observed due to the influences of coupling with the Alfv{\'e}n mode from the Coriolis force, in addition to the effects of the neutrino beam and two-flavor oscillations (see the dash-dotted curve).

 On the other hand, when the magnetic field is relatively strong compared to the Figs. \ref{fig2-fsmag_b} (a) and (b), i.e., $B_0=2 \times 10^{7}$ T, we see a behavioral change in the instability curves [See subplots (c), (d) of Fig. \ref{fig2-fsmag_b}].
 Similar to Ref. \cite{chatterjee2023neutrino}, the bell-shaped growth curve for the fast magnetosonic mode has minima near $\theta=0$ and $\theta=\pi$ and a maximum near $\theta=\pi/2$ [See subplot (c)].
 However, for the slow magnetosonic mode, the growth rate appears to be in the $\gamma$-shape, having maxima near $\theta=0$ and $\theta=\pi$ and a minimum near $\theta=\pi/2$ (Note that $\gamma_{-}$ is undefined at $\theta=\pi/2$ where $\Omega_\nu=0$) [See subplot (d)].
 In both the cases of subplots (c) and (d), the growth rates increase as we successively enhance the effects from the neutrino beam to neutrino beam and flavor oscillations to neutrino beam, flavor oscillations, and the Alfv{\'e}n mode-coupling by the Coriolis force.